 Where was Midsomer Murders episode The Ghost of Causton Abbey filmed?

 This episode is based around a disused abbey that is believed to be cursed by an angry monk called Brother Jozef.
 Now two enterprising sisters are about to launch the Cursed Ale Microbrewery – but on the launch night, the curse appears to claim another victim when a body is found boiled to death in a kettle of beer.

 As Causton Abbey doesn’t actually exist in real life, the exteriors were filmed on location at Waverley Abbey in Surrey.
-As pictured above, one body was discovered in the remains of the vaulted undercroft.
+As pictured below, one body was discovered in the remains of the vaulted undercroft.